SquireofNowhere/MrBobsMemberRegister/README.md

 this app is made for Mr Bob, to be used by him and his employees . not everyone should be able to access and change things.

+Hashing a duplicate password will not give the same hash.

+## tiny features
+ - when picking menu item a number shows to show which menu you picked.

 ## Things you are actually working on... bozo
 - [x] BCrypt is not working... is it installed?? who knows
     - it WAS installed. it wasnt working... and then it just started working... i have zero idea why
 - [ ] many menu options still not working
+    - [ ] you need to work on registering users into the database (you currrently can't login)
     - [ ] make sure you mark which ones are not done... which is a lot
 - [ ] localDB seems alright but theres no actual data in it.

+### Problems currently being faced. bugs
+- [x] show all users option does not show all options. goes to the wrong menu (was a logic issue)

 ## Things I need to be working on and how I will do them.